AM Basics & Station Setup

 implemented on three printed circuit boards.
 The first board consists of

 the PWM generation circuitry, input filter, negative peak limiter.
+An optional

 The PWM board contains its own power supply (using an external power transformer)